core-coin/Xcb.Net/README.md

 // same as private hd wallet you can derive public keyes or addresses at any derivation path after "m/44'/654'/0'/0'"
-// this public key derivation path will be "m/44'/654'/0'/0'/14/36/15" var derivedPublicKey = publicWallet.GetPublicKey(14, 36, 15);
+// this public key derivation path will be "m/44'/654'/0'/0'/14/36/15" var derivedPublicKey = publicWallet.GetPublicKey(14, 36, 15); // you can also pass "14/36/15"

 var networkId = 1;
-// this address derivation path will be "m/44'/654'/0'/0'/14/36/15" var derivedAddress = publicWallet.GetAddress(networkId, 14, 36, 15)
+// this address derivation path will be "m/44'/654'/0'/0'/14/36/15" var derivedAddress = publicWallet.GetAddress(networkId, 14, 36, 15) // you can also pass "14/36/15"

 // public hd wallets cannot derive private keys